amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-u.rst

       Optional Elements: NONE
   </walkabout>

-The *base_filename* element contain the text component of the how the walkabout files will be named.
-The *base_filename* is appended with an index number to indicate the sequential order of the walkabout files.
-The *num_digits* elements indicates how many digits to use for the index.
-Final the *cycle_macros* element indicates the previously defined cycle_macro to be used to determine the frequency at which to write the walkabout files.
+The ``base_filename`` element contain the text component of the how the walkabout files will be named.
+The ``base_filename`` is appended with an index number to indicate the sequential order of the walkabout files.
+The ``num_digits`` elements indicates how many digits to use for the index.
+Final the ``cycle_macros`` element indicates the previously defined cycle_macro to be used to determine the frequency at which to write the walkabout files.
 See the about NOTE about specifying a file location other than the current working directory.

-NOTE: Previously the ''walkabout'' element had the subelement ''cycle_macro''.
+NOTE: Previously the ``walkabout`` element had the subelement ``cycle_macro``.
 All output is moving away from only allowing a single macro to be specified to allowing multiple macros as a comma separated list.
 To ease the transition for users both singular and plural are currently accepted.
 However, the singular option will go away in the future.
-Please update existing input files to use ''cycle_macros''.
+Please update existing input files to use ``cycle_macros``.

 Example: